- What is hyperpigmentation and the causes?

 The Story Behind Hyperpigmentation

 Hyperpigmentation is an excess quantity of pigment, triggered by an internal or external cause.
-Hyperpigmentation can be particularly stubborn to treat.
+Hyperpigmentation has numerous causes and triggers and can be particularly stubborn to treat.

 This article covers several points:

 - What is normal pigmentation

 - I'll also list the three different types of hyperpigmentation and the methods to treat and control hyperpigmentation.